vweltje/renewadmin/content/pages/singleService.md

 slug: single-service
 sectionGetInTouch:
   subtitle: Ready to get started?
-  title: Get in touch or create an account. -
+  title: Get in touch or create an account
 ---